Posted in Lean Doughs, Techniques on Nov 1st, 2010

 Posted in Lean Doughs, Techniques on Nov 22nd, 2008

-Cherry Pecan Bread While trying to decide upon a bread to bake for the Thanksgiving Day table, I remembered a wonderful cranberry pecan bread that I had the pleasure of sampling some months ago.
+While trying to decide upon a bread to bake for the Thanksgiving Day table, I remembered a wonderful cranberry pecan bread that I had the pleasure of sampling some months ago.
 The bread was a creation of a good friend of mine, James McNamara, the talented head baker at Wave Hill Breads in Wilton, Connecticut.
-Cranberries, […]
+Cranberries, being a traditional staple of […]

 Read Full Post »